eclipse-tractusx/sig-infra/.github/ISSUE_TEMPLATE/support-create-a-new-github-team.md

 ---
-name: 'Support: Create a new GitHub Team in the consortium GitHub organisation'
+name: 'Support: Create a new GitHub Team in the Catena-X organisation'
 about: If you need a new team within Catena-X NG
 title: 'GitHub: New Team '
 labels: support